 Master of Professional Studies in Geodesign (35 credits)

 Graduate Certificate in Geodesign (14 credits)

-Note: For all graduate degree programs, teaching and research assistantships are available competitively.
+Note: For all graduate degrees, teaching and research assistantships are available competitively.

 High School Summer Camp

-Penn State Department of Architecture hosts an annual Architecture/Landscape Architecture Summer Camp during the summer.
-The program provides campers the opportunity to utilize the new facilities of the Penn State School of Architecture and Landscape Architecture and be mentored by faculty, alumni and experienced undergraduate students.
+The Penn State Department of Architecture and the Stuckeman School host an annual Architecture/Landscape Architecture Summer Camp each year.
+The program provides campers the opportunity to utilize the University Park campus facilities of the Stuckeman School and be mentored by faculty, alumni, and experienced undergraduate students.